SEO Website Redesign Checklist

 Common Mistakes / Risks / What to Watch For

 Several risks accompany a website redesign if SEO best practices are overlooked.
 One common mistake is drastically changing the URL structure without implementing proper redirects, leading to a loss of link equity and traffic.
 Another risk is neglecting mobile optimization, which can negatively impact search rankings and user experience, especially given Google's mobile-first indexing.
-Ensure your design is responsive and provides a seamless experience across all devices.
+Ensure your design is responsive and provides a experience across all devices.
 Content quality is also crucial; avoid simply replicating old content without updating it or optimizing it for relevant keywords.
 Finally, failing to monitor website performance post-launch can result in missed opportunities to address technical issues and optimize for better results.

 Key Insight: Identifying and mitigating potential risks during a website redesign is crucial for avoiding costly mistakes and ensuring a successful outcome.